 2. Testing Methodology Overview

-We discuss more than one method below.
+The formulas above allow for many different options with regard to procedure and what must be measured.
+As such, we discuss more than one method below.
 The first method involves measuring various parameters (two voltages, one frequency, and one resistance), and directly computing the capacitance or inductance.
 This first method optionally allows us to take into consideration the series resistance of the impedance in question.
 The second method involves tuning the circuit to a particular frequency (rather like the resonant frequency of an RLC circuit), and using the resistance and frequency to compute the capacitance or inductance.

 3. Bench Equipment